ckmsc39th/ckmsc39th.github.io/README.md

-# Jianguo Middle School Mathematics and Science Class Results Presentation
+# Taipei Municipal Jianguo High School Mathematics and Science Class Project Presentation

 [中文版說明文件連結](./README_TC.md)

-This webpage is created to promote the presentation of the results of the mathematics and science class of Jianguo Middle School.
-The presentation will be held on the afternoon of 5/25 and 5/26 at Jianguo Middle School.
+This webpage is established to promote the project presentation of the Jianguo High School mathematics and science class.
+The presentation will be held on the afternoon of 5/25 and 5/26 at Jianguo High School.

 ## Group Photo